darinz/DL/01_Math/13_applications_in_deep_learning.md

 - Visualizes activations and their gradients.
 - Compares loss functions for different predicted probabilities.

+> **Tip:** Try changing the input values or plotting other activation/loss functions to see their behavior!

 ---

 ## 4. Why Calculus is Essential in Deep Learning